tylerharter/cs301-projects/fall18/p8/README.md

 ### 2.1 The `make_namedtuple_list` function:

 Now we write a function that would create a list of namedtuple objects for all the cars in the json file.
-Here we will go through all car entries in the dictionary, create an object for each of them(using the existing `make_object` function.
+Here we will go through all car entries in the dictionary, create a namedtuple object for each of them.
+For this you can should have the following fields as your class members:'Id', 'Make', 'Model', 'Year', 'Transmission'.
+> Note: They keys of the dictionary will now become the *Id* field in your namedtuple.
+The values of Make,Model,Year and Transmission can be obtained by calling the `get_value` function.

+You can pull out the values for these fields from the json data by calling the getValue function you coded earlier.

 >inputs to this function:
 >